 On December 29, 2015, a competitor filed a suit in the United States District Court for the District of Minnesota alleging that the Company has been and is infringing United States Patent No. 8,765,263.
-The Company denies the claims and intends to vigorously defend itself against such claims.
-As at year-end, no provision has been recorded in connection with this lawsuit.
+The Company denied all claims asserted in this suit.
+Pursuant to this action, the Company filed a counterclaim against this competitor.
+As at year-end, no provision has been recorded in connection with this lawsuit (2015 - \$NIL).
+On March 22, 2017, the parties settled this dispute and mutually agreed to dismiss the lawsuit without prejudice.